spotflow-io/device-sdk/zephyr/design/metrics/README.md

 **Focus areas**:
 - How to register and report metrics
-- Dimension design and cardinality limits
+- Label design and cardinality limits
 - Error handling patterns
 - Integration with existing SDK features